James K. Polk: Judicial appointments

 Polk appointed the following justices to the U.S. Supreme Court:

 The 1844 death of Justice Henry Baldwin left a vacant place on the Supreme Court, but Tyler had been unable to get the Senate to confirm a nominee.
 At the time, it was the custom to have a geographic balance on the Supreme Court, and Baldwin had been from Pennsylvania.
 Polk's efforts to fill Baldwin's seat became embroiled in Pennsylvania politics and the efforts of factional leaders to secure the lucrative post of Collector of Customs for the Port of Philadelphia.
 As Polk attempted to find his way through the minefield of Pennsylvania politics, a second position on the high court became vacant with the death, in September 1845, of Justice Joseph Story; his replacement was expected to come from his native New England.
 Because Story's death had occurred while the Senate was not in session, Polk was able to make a recess appointment, choosing Senator Levi Woodbury of New Hampshire, and when the Senate reconvened in December 1845, Woodbury was confirmed.
 Polk's initial nominee for Baldwin's seat, George W. Woodward, was rejected by the Senate in January 1846, in large part due to the opposition of Buchanan and Pennsylvania Senator Simon Cameron.

 Despite Polk's anger at Buchanan, he eventually offered the Secretary of State the seat, but Buchanan, after some indecision, turned it down.
 Polk subsequently nominated Robert Cooper Grier of Pittsburgh, who won confirmation.
 Justice Woodbury died in 1851, but Grier served until 1870 and in the slavery case of Dred Scott v.
-Sandford (1857) wrote an opinion stating that slaves were property and could not sue.
+Sandford (1857) wrote a concurring opinion stating that slaves were property and could not sue.

 Polk appointed eight other federal judges, one to the United States Circuit Court of the District of Columbia, and seven to various United States district courts.